RobertBaruch/amaranth-exercises/01_input.md

     y = z
 ```

-The equivalent in nMigen is:
+The equivalent in Amaranth is:

 ```python
 m.d.comb += y.eq(0)